lemonbrew/express-rest-mongo-boilerplate/README.md

 `npm run doc`

 ### Removing apiDocs
-If you don't want to use apiDocs, it's very simple to remove
+If you don't want to use apidocs, it's very simple to remove
 - delete root level docs folder
-- remove `doc` npm script and dev dependency `apiDoc` from package.json
+- remove `doc` npm script, dev dependency `apidoc`, and apidoc configuration from package.json